How to get a divorce

 Make an appointment with one of our specialists using our online booking system

-Every family situation is unique, so the first thing we do when you instruct Beswicks’ family team is to meet with you so that you can tell your solicitor exactly what your circumstances are.
+Every family situation is unique, so the first thing we do when you instruct a Beswicks’ divorce solicitor is to meet with you so that you can fully explain your circumstances .
 We offer an initial reduced-price fixed fee of £100+vat for an hour’s consultation.
 This helps us to accurately assess the best next steps for you and provides you with clear advice about how to move forward with your situation.

 We will prepare a draft divorce petition for you to review, which contains information about your marriage, children and your reasons for wanting a divorce.
 We will gather all of this information at your initial fixed fee meeting.
 Once you are happy with the contents of the petition, it is then sent to your spouse to allow them to review the contents and respond to any allegations within the petition.
 We allow your spouse 14 days to review the document and to instruct their own solicitors, if they wish to do so, before the petition is issued to the court along with a court fee of £550.